DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > Anarchism, which is the natural liberty of the individual freed from the odious yoke of spiritual and material rulers, is not the construction of a new and suffocating society.'
 It is a decisive fight against all societies-christian, democratic, socialist, communist, etc., etc.

 > Anarchism is the eternal struggle of a small minority of aristocratic outsiders against all societies which follow one another on the stage of history."

+> The fall of our footsteps ringeth too hollow through their streets.
+And just as at night, when they are in bed and hear a man abroad long before sunrise, so they ask themselves concerning us: Where goeth the thief?
+Go not to men, but stay in the forest!
+Go rather to the animals!
+Why not be like mea bear amongst bears, a bird amongst birds?"
+"And what doeth the saint in the forest?" asked Zarathustra.
+The saint answered: "I make hymns and sing them; and in making hymns I laugh and weep and mumble: thus do I praise God.
+With singing, weeping, laughing, and mumbling do I praise the God who is my God."

 > 'If a behavior is insufficient in any of the four stages, it will not become a habit, Eliminate the cue and your habit will never start.
 > Reduce the craving and you won't experience enough motivation to act.